 You can view our VVC development plan here.

-The VANISH Phase 3 program comprises 2 Phase 3 trials (enrolling-approximately 350 patients each) designed to evaluate the safety and efficacy of one-day oral ibrexafungerp versus placebo for the treatment of acute VVC in female patients 12 years and older.
+The VANISH Phase 3 program comprises 2 Phase 3 trials (enrolling approximately 350 patients each) designed to evaluate the safety and efficacy of one-day oral ibrexafungerp versus placebo for the treatment of acute VVC.
 The study will randomize in a 2:1 randomization, oral ibrexafungerp 300 mg BID for one day vs. placebo BID for one day.
 The primary efficacy endpoint of the study is the percentage of subjects with clinical cure (complete resolution of signs and symptoms) at the Test-of-Cure Visit (Day10).

 For more information:

 SCYNEXIS is conducting an additional registration study for the prevention of recurrent VVC (CANDLE)

 SCYNEXIS initiated a third Phase 3 trial (approximately 350 patients) evaluating oral ibrexafungerp vs. placebo in recurrent VVC in the third quarter of 2019, an indication with no product currently approved.
 Pending successful completion of this Phase 3 study, SCYNEXIS plans to submit a supplemental NDA for oral ibrexafungerp for the prevention of recurrent VVC in 2021.
 SCYNEXIS reached an agreement with the U.S. Food and Drug Administration (FDA) under a Special Protocol Assessment (SPA) on the design, trial population, endpoints and statistical analysis of its pivotal Phase 3 clinical trial (the CANDLE study) of oral ibrexafungerp for the prevention of recurrent vulvovaginal candidiasis (VVC).

 When does SCYNEXIS plan to file the NEW Drug Applications (NDA) for acute VVC?